mdenoronha/milestone-project-1/README.md

 ---------------
 * Video modal is Bootstrap with additional help provided by [Anonymous](https://codepen.io/anon/pen/LgJRjz) (primarily for jQuery to stop video playing after modal closed. jQuery has been updated as it was targeting a button with class .video-btn but now targets <a> element with class .video-link (as no buttons are used).
 Modal has also been styled.)
-* Responsive embeded video assistance provided by [Embed Responsively](http://embedresponsively.com/)
+* Responsive embedded video assistance provided by [Embed Responsively](http://embedresponsively.com/)
-* Assistance in CSS only accordian for Music page provided by following [JSFiddle](https://jsfiddle.net/4xvsn17y/)
+* Assistance in CSS only accordion for Music page provided by following [JSFiddle](https://jsfiddle.net/4xvsn17y/)
 * Embed music streaming provided by Spotify
 * Embed video streaming provided by Youtube